Umami Pot

 Step 1

 Wash and peel the taro.
-Sprinkle salt on the taro, rub it with your hands to bring out the sliminess, and then rinse it with water.
-If you feel the taro is larger than bite-sized, you can cut it in half.
+Sprinkle salt over it, rub it with your hands to reduce the sliminess, then rinse under running water.
+(If the taro you are using is too large to be bite-sized, feel free to cut it in half or into quarters, depending on your preference.)

 satoimo no nikorogashi_instruction-2